Sceptre/sceptre/docs/_source/docs/stack_config.rst

 It is recommended that you only have one project dependency stack.
-More than one is possible, but it is best to define all project dependencies in a single stack and output the values needed by the rest of the project form that stack.
+More than one is possible, but it is best to define all project dependencies in a single stack and output the values needed by the rest of the project from that stack.

 For more information on how to configure a project's dependencies, see :ref:`Setting dependencies stack groups <setting_dependencies_for_stack_groups>`.